raspberrypilearning/components/CONTRIBUTING.md

 # Contributing

 Images are illustrated by our in-house designer, so we are not likely to accept submissions.
-Please use issues to report feedback if necessary (see the note below).
+Please use issues to provide feedback.

+Issues or Pull Requests relating to component information pages are welcome.
+Component descriptions should be short and simple.
+Proposals for additional URLs for products is welcome, and will be accepted at our discretion.

 ## Issues